applqpak/AfterCommand/README.md

 # AfterCommand
-Fun A Command As Console After x Seconds!
+Run A Command As Console After x Seconds!